isomerpages/pmo-stratgroup/media-centre/speeches/_posts/2020-10-16- Speech-by-Mr-Tan-Kok-Yam-Smart-Nation-and-Digital-Government-and-Strategy-Group-Prime-Ministers-Office—at-the-TedxTiESG-Countdown-2020.md

 Of course, we are not just interested in panels that can float.
 We have taken advantage of our public housing system to deploy solar in housing estates across the country; and in the coming years, we will be working on panels on vertical building facades.
 We also plan to deploy one of the world’s largest offshore solar panel system.
 These efforts will contribute to our solar deployment goal of at least 2 gigawatt-peak by 2030.

-These are all methods and solutions that help us to contribute to a low-carbon, climate resilient future as a small island state occupying 720 square kilometres.
+These are all methods and solutions that help us to contribute to a low-carbon, climate-resilient future as a small island state occupying 720 square kilometres.

 We have high urban density, relatively flat terrain, low wind speeds, lack of geothermal resources and competing uses for land.
 In short, we are alternative energy constrained, and we need to work and think just that little bit harder to be carbon-efficient, resource-efficient, and sustainable.